DiscordMix/Mix/README.md

 #### Quick Start

-Get started quick with your next Discord bot project by using our CLI!
+Get started quick with your next Discord bot project by using our CLI tool!

 To install and create a template bot in seconds issue the following commands: